 Politics has become merely another science, dedicated to mechanical efficiency and precision, as James Madison demonstrated in these famous lines of his from Federalist No. 51:

 ‘But what is government itself, but the greatest of all reflections on human nature?
 If men were angels, no government would be necessary.
 If angels were to govern men, neither external nor internal controls on government would be necessary.
 In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself.’

 Government in this view is simply another technocratic experiment, conducted to control a soulless lump of matter called man.
 Adjust the powers given to this department or the wording of that clause, and it will reshape the ‘machine’ of society as well.

 One gets the impression that an intricate, self-powering, self-perfecting mechanism for mankind is what is being grasped for here.
 The transhumanist Yuval Harari leaves little doubt about that.
 He writes,

 ‘Liberalism sanctifies the narrating self, and allows it to vote in the polling stations, in the supermarket and in the marriage market.
 For centuries this made good sense, because though the narrating self believed in all kinds of fictions and fantasies, no alternative system knew me better.
 Yet once we have a system that really does know me better, it will be foolhardy to leave authority in the hands of the narrating self.

 ‘Liberal habits such as democratic elections will become obsolete, because Google will be able to represent even my own political opinions better than I can. . . .

-Holy Ælfred the Great, King of England, South Patron, pray for us sinners at the South!
+Holy Ælfred the Great, King of England, South Patron, pray for us sinners at the Souð, unworthy though we are!

 Anathema to the Union!